 2pm – Hit the Trails – There are many ways to enjoy Oneida County’s great trails in the fall.

 Put on your biking helmet and head out to the trail for an unforgettable autumn ride.
 Oneida County has several mountain biking trails to choose from.
-The Raven Trail is located on the shores of Clear Lake near Woodruff.
+The Raven Trail is located on the shores of Clear Lake, an easy drive from Minocqua.
 The five-mile trail features a challenging mix of intermediate and expert loops through some wild and untouched wilderness.
 Bicycle rentals are available in Minocqua.

 Just minutes from Rhinelander’s bustling center, you’ll find a surprising piece of untouched wilderness.
 The Holmboe Conifer Forest is a 32-acre natural area that protects a beautiful section of old-growth forest along the south bank of the Pelican River.
 Walk trails through a variety of conifer species, from dark hemlock forests to towering white and red pine groves.

-Located just 2 miles southeast of Woodruff, the Madeline Trail runs through the Northern Highland-American Legion State Forest.
+For another great fall experience, head to the Madeline Trail , which runs through the Northern Highland-American Legion State Forest.
 The Madeline Trail has four marked trail loops ranging in length from 3 to 5 1/2 miles.
 The forest here is an outstanding bird habitat.
 Bring your binoculars.

 5pm – Dinner